TiarkRompf/minidot/pot2016/pot.md

 ### Goals

-1. In currently DOT, the only terms allowed in front of type selections are vars: `x.T`.
+1. In current DOT, the only terms allowed in front of type selections are vars: `x.T`.
 We want to allow a bigger subset of terms, ultimately allowing lambdas, so that higher kinded types could be encoded as term-level lambdas: Eg given `Pair: all(T: [Bot..Top])[{ fst: T!, snd: T! }..{ fst: T!, snd: T! }]`, we could define `let NestedPair = lambda(T: [Bot..Top])(Pair (Pair T)) in NestedPair [Int]`.
 But for now, lambdas are out of reach, but let's at least try to have paths of length > 1 and see what we learn from it.
 2. Encode and explain nominality in a simple way, also for mutually recursive classes.
 This requires paths of length > 1 (see slides 32/33 of Samuel's semester project [presentation](https://github.com/samuelgruetter/dot-calculus/blob/master/doc/Connecting-Scala-to-DOT/slides.pdf)).